dustcraft/Non-Mydriatic_Fundus_Images_Enhancement/README.md

 &ensp;&ensp;The modified ACE algorithm, which has been developed by **Pascal Getreuer**, is a part of our enhancement method.
 You can find the details from [here](http://www.ipol.im/pub/art/2012/g-ace/article_lr.pdf).
 And its zip file is available [here](http://www.ipol.im/pub/art/2012/g-ace/).

 ## How to Use
 &ensp;&ensp;You can test the whole pipeline with several simple Python command-lines.
-And these commands will start processing the test images in this directory then generate their enhanced images in the corresponding folders.
+And these commands will start processing the test images in this directory then generate their enhanced outputs in the corresponding folders.

 **1. Generating border-adding-images, first-filtered, recorrected-image, recovering-mask, and usm**<br>
 ```bash